robknight/pod2/book/src/simpleexample.md

 Equals(a, c)
 ```

-First, we need to decompose all the anchored keys as (key, origin) pairs.
+First, we need to decompose all the anchored keys as (dict, key) pairs.
 This is the frontend description of the deduction rule.
 ```
 IF
 Equals(a_or[a_key], b_or[b_key)